-The 9th Annual NLLSA Moot Court Competition will take place over two days from September 29th-30th, 2016 at Suffolk University Law School and Boston College Law School.
-Preliminary and semi-final rounds will commence the morning of Thursday, September 29th and will take place at Suffolk University Law School’s campus.
-The Final Round will be held the morning of Friday, September 30th at Suffolk University Law School’s campus.
+The 10th Annual NLLSA Moot Court Competition will take place over two days from September 28th-29th, 2017 at the Georgia State University College of Law (85 Park Place NE, Atlanta, GA 30303).
+Preliminary and semi-final rounds will commence the morning of Thursday, September 28th.
+The Final Round will be held the morning of Friday, September 29th (before the Conference Kick-off).

-The Final Round will kick off the 20th Annual NLLSA Conference and will be open to all attendees.
-The Boston Host Committee is working diligently to secure moot court judges across various practices, including Judge Advocate Generals, criminal and civil law practitioners and appellate attorneys, and sitting state and federal judges.
+The Final Round will kick off the 21st Annual NLLSA Conference and will be open to all attendees.
+The Atlanta Host Committee is working diligently to secure moot court judges across various practices, including Judge Advocate Generals, criminal and civil law practitioners and appellate attorneys, and sitting state and federal judges.

 Registration and the competition rules for the Moot Court Competition are now available.

-Please send your completed Notice of Intent forms to Hanoch Eduardo Zamora at email@example.com.
+Please send your completed Notice of Intent forms to Brittany Charles at email@example.com.

 Click the button below to submit your Moot Court registration fee.